Divide and Confer: Aggregating Information without Verification: Model

-The reason we cannot do better than $\sigma^{S}$ with one sender is because he controls the entire report and can condition his deviation on perfect information about the state.
-This constraint implies that to reduce the probability of accept in the disagreement region, we also have to pay the high cost of reducing the probability of accept whenever the receiver agrees, i.e., when $\omega\geq-r$.
-When $N>1,$ each sender has fewer deviations available and less information; hence, there are more complicated mechanisms that can be used to incentivize agents more cheaply.
-Yet, if $N$ is not too large, each sender still has too much information and control.
-Specifically, satisfying incentive compatibility while reducing $\sigma(\mathbf{s})$ requires costly distortions when the receiver agrees on the optimal action that outweigh the benefit.
-The following proposition shows that when $N>1$ is below an explicit bound, we cannot improve upon the sender-preferred mechanism. \begin{prop} Let $f\left(\cdot\right)$ be a $C^{1}$ function with a finite derivative and full support, and define $\ell=\inf_{s_{i}\in S}f'\left(s_{i}\right)\left(\overline{s}-s_{i}\right)/f\left(s_{i}\right)$.
-Then, for any sender and receiver payoff parameters, $(b,r)$, there exists a positive finite value $\underline{N}(b,r,\ell,\overline{s})$ such that the sender-preferred mechanism $\sigma^{S}\left(\mathbf{s}\right)=\mathbf{1}\left[\omega\left(\mathbf{s}\right)+b\geq0\right]$ is a solution to (\ref{eq:=000020P}) whenever
+The reason we cannot do better with one sender is because he knows the state and is the only person reporting.
+This implies that to reduce the probability of accept in the disagreement region, we also have to pay the cost of equally reducing the probability of accept when the receiver agrees, i.e., wherever $\omega\geq-r$.
+However, when $N>1$, each sender has fewer deviations available and less information; thus, there may be scope to use informational division to improve incentives.\footnote{In the online appendix we also provide results on the optimality of the sender preferred allocation with a rich (continuous) signal space for $N>1$.
+If the bias is not too large and the senders are not too many, then it is optimal.} In the next section, we demonstrate that such improvements can be achieved by simple mechanisms, though the restriction to such simple mechanisms can itself be costly.